kentcb/KBCsv/README.md

 ## What?

-*KBCsv* is an efficient, easy to use .NET parsing and writing library for the [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) (comma-separated values) format.
+**KBCsv** is an efficient, easy to use .NET parsing and writing library for the [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) (comma-separated values) format.

 ## Why?

 CSV is a common data format that developers need to work with, and .NET does not include intrinsic support for it.
-Implementing an efficient, standards-compliant CSV parser is not a trivial task, so using KBCsv avoids the need for developers to do so.
+Implementing an efficient, standards-compliant CSV parser is not a trivial task, so using **KBCsv** avoids the need for developers to do so.

 ## Where?

-The easiest way to get *KBCsv* is to install via NuGet:
+The easiest way to get **KBCsv** is to install via NuGet:

 ```
-Install-Package Kent.Boogaart.KBCsv
+Install-Package KBCsv
 ```

 Or, if you want the extensions:

 ```
-Install-Package Kent.Boogaart.KBCsv.Extensions
+Install-Package KBCsv.Extensions
 ```

 Data-specific extensions are available as a separate package for .NET 4.5 (the other packages above are portable):

 ```
-Install-Package Kent.Boogaart.KBCsv.Extensions.Data
+Install-Package KBCsv.Extensions.Data
 ```

 ## How?